cksdml1014/chanisong/_pages/STEM.md

 author_profile: true
 ---

- STEM (SNU Engineers Honor Society) | College of Engineering, SNU Sep 2021- Present
- Graduated as an Honors Member for exceptional contributions as HR/PR Director and Chairman of SRT 2022.
- • Chairman, Student Round Table (SRT): Hosted and organized a successful four-day international conference uniting 50 delegates from 4 Asian countries.
-Led academic sessions and facilitated cultural exchanges.
- • Speaker, Tech Square Academic Seminar: Presented on power systems regarding environmental regulations (May 2022) and Social Policy on Technology (Nov 2022).
- • Speaker, Vision Exhibition: Presented on automatic linkage mechanism design methodology (SBM) to over 100 fresh men and sophomores (Feb 2024).
- • Major Snapshot: Authored three articles introducing major courses in the ME department, achieving a top-ranked Google search result for the keyword ’Mechanics’ in Korean with over 10,000 views.
- • Bi-Weekly Academic Seminars: Regularly discussed recent engineering issues in various fields

 - STEM is a Honor Society for SNU engineering students, standing for SNU Tomorrow's Edge Membership.
 - Every year, between 20~30 students with superior academic performance and great will to contribute in engineering fields are allowed to join STEM.
 - Most of the alumnis and even the current active members are now performing well and contributing a lot in various fields of academia and industry, many of them graduated or taking phd programs from top engineering institues in the US and Korea.